Sigmmma/c20/src/content/contributing/readme.md

   - h1
   - h2

-# Excludes the page from the search index.
-Use this for pages which are
-# incomplete or people won't need to search for.
-noSearch: true

 # An optional list of page IDs that should be redirected to this page instead.
 # Use this when content is moved between pages or pages are moved to new URLs.
 # We're limited to 50 total redirects across the site, so use sparingly.